The General Data Protection Act (GDPR) provides the following rights for individuals:

 The council must satisfy itself as to the validity of the request

 The council takes its data protection obligations seriously and this means that we may need to satisfy the request we’ve received is legitimate.
 Therefore, we may ask you to provide some identification to help us verify your request.
-Details of what identification we require can be found at the bottom of this page in our policy and ‘valid forms of ID’ documents.
+Details of what identification we require can be found in our policy and ‘Accepted forms of identification’ documents (see 'Useful documents').